Scaling limit of the TASEP speed process: Stationary horizon limit of the speed process

 \subsection{TASEP speed process}

-We begin with the simplest TASEP dynamics.
-In this process each site of $\Z$ contains either a particle or a hole.
+In the simplest TASEP dynamics each site of $\Z$ contains either a particle or a hole.
 Each site has an independent rate 1 Poisson clock.
 If at time $t$ the clock rings at site $x\in\Z$ the following happens.
 If there is a particle at site $x$ and no particle at site $x+1$ then the particle at site $x$ jumps to site $x+1$, while the other sites remain unchanged.
 If there is no particle at site $x$ or there is a particle at site $x+1$ then the jump is suppressed.
-In other words, particles can only jump to the right if there is no particle there at the time of the jump.
-This is the exclusion rule.
+In other words, a particle can jump to the right only if the target site has no particle at the time of the jump attempt.
+This is the \textit{exclusion rule}.
 TASEP is a Markov process on the compact state space $\{0,1\}^\Z$.
 Generic elements of $\{0,1\}^\Z$, or \textit{particle configurations}, are denoted by $\eta=\{\eta(x)\}_{x\in\Z}$, where $\eta(x)=1$ means that site $x$ is occupied by a particle and $\eta(x)=0$ that site $x$ is occupied by a hole, in other words, is empty.
 The infinitesimal generator $\mathcal{L}$ of the process acts on functions $f$ on $\{0,1\}^\Z$ that are supported on finitely many sites via

 where $\eta^{x,x+1}$ denotes the configuration after the contents of sites $x$ and $x+1$ have been exchanged:

 We do not work with the generator, but it serves as a convenient summary of the dynamics.